sst/sst/www/docs/constructs/Service.about.md

 Note that visitors to `http://` will be redirected to `https://`.

 You can also configure an alias domain to point to the main domain.
-For example, to setup `www.my-app.com` to redirect to `my-app.com`:
+For instance, to set up `www.my-app.com` to redirect to `my-app.com`:

 ```js {5}
 new Service(stack, "MyServiceSite", {